Required Check-In Documents

 Medication Authorization Form

 The Photo Identification Form is used to authorize specific individuals to pick-up your child at camp.
 Only people on this form will be able to pick-up your camper.
 Overnight Camp Identification Form—complete only for overnight camp use.
 Day Camp Identification Form—complete only for day camp use.

 This letter is very important for Cabin Counselors, as they gain valuable insights that help them facilitate a positive experience for each camper.

 Emergency Communication & Medical Care

-Our Health Officer stays at our Health House, on site.
+Our Health Officer stays on site Sunday through Friday.
 In case of an emergency, arrangements for treatment have been made with Mt Hood Medical Center in Gresham, which is seven miles from camp.
 Should any serious accident or illness occur at camp, parent/ guardians are notified immediately.
 In case of minor illness, parents are informed if their child remains in the Health House for more than 24 hours.

 We reserve the right to send a child home if the Health Officer concludes that it is in the best interest of the child or the other campers in their cabin.
 If you plan to be away for any length of time during your child’s time at camp, please arrange for a relative or friend to be able to pick up your child should he or she become ill.
 Please include their name and telephone number on the Photo Identification Form above.

 All campers at YMCA Camp Collins are covered by the camp’s accident policy, which is secondary coverage to the family’s own insurance.